svkucheryavski/mdatoolsm.gitbook/chapter3/text.md

 The toolbox has a special object, which can be used to build a sequence of preprocessing methods and then use it either for preprocessing of original data or provide it as a preprocessing module to a model.
 In the latter case, every time the model is applied to a new data the data will be preprocessed first.
 In this chapter a brief description of the methods with several examples will be shown.

 The general syntax is following.
 First one creates and empty preprocessing object.
-Then add or remove methods by using methods `add('name', param1, param2, ...)` or `remove('name', param1, param2, ...`).
+Then add or remove methods by using methods `add('name', param1, param2, ...)` or `remove(n)`.
 Below shown a table with all currently available methods and their parameters.